[If you purchase anything on this site, I may make a commission. Disclosure Policy]

 Then the soldiers, when they had crucified Jesus, took His outer garments and made four parts, a part to every soldier and also the tunic; now the tunic was seamless, woven in one piece.
 John 19:23, NASB

-It is difficult to know details of what kinds of clothes were worn because clothes decay quickly [unlike bones and pottery] so archaeology is not a lot of help.
-Also, unlike other ancient cultures, Jews did not often draw images of human beings so the art work of the times is not very helpful either.
-From what we do know, the clothes would likely be either wool or linen and home made.
-Often a belt was worn so that the long flowing robe could be tucked into it make walking and working easier.
-Whatever Jesus wore, it would have fitted in with the average wear of a poor man of the time.
+It is difficult to know details of what kinds of clothes were worn because clothes decay quickly [unlike bones and pottery], so archaeology is not a lot of help.
+Also, unlike other ancient cultures, Jews did not often draw images of human beings, so the artwork of the times is not very helpful either.
+From what we know, the clothes would likely be either wool or linen and homemade.
+Often, a belt was worn so that the long flowing robe could be tucked into it, making walking and working easier.
+Whatever Jesus wore would have fitted in with the average wear of a poor man of the time.
 [Source: ads.org.]

 So, if Jesus was so average, what made Him stand out and draw people to Him?

+It was not some aura that surrounded Him.
 It was His character.
 He was a safe person to be with.
-Children loved Him and He loved children.
+Children loved Him, and He loved children.
 Women could feel safe and accepted in His presence.
 He broke tradition and treated them with respect and as equals.
 He cared about their feelings and troubles.
 They did not have to worry about lustful side glances when they were around Him.
+Men could see in Him a small-time businessman Who worked hard and understood the difficulties of providing for those they loved.
+They could see a Man Who knew how to suffer injustice without getting bitter, angry or vengeful.
 Men and women could share freely with Him and not receive condemnation.
 They could indeed experience the love and acceptance of God.

 Read through the Gospels and look at how Jesus dwelt with people.
 He could be strong and tough to those who opposed Him and hurt others.
 He was also gentle and kind to all who came to Him.
 You can know this Jesus for yourself!